Sacramento River (Mexico)

 The Sacramento River is a short river in Mexico, the main tributary of the Chuvíscar River, which in turn is a tributary of the Rio Conchos which runs entirely through the state of Chihuahua to the Río Bravo.

 History

 On February 28, 1847, a Mexican army in a defensive position was engaged by an advancing U.S. Army and was defeated along the river during the Mexican–American War.
-The engagement, fought about fifteen miles north of Chihuahua, is known as the Battle of the Sacramento.
+The engagement, fought about fifteen miles north of Chihuahua, is known as the Battle of Sacramento.
 The American victory permitted their army to occupy Chihuahua unopposed on March 2.